Department of Computer Science

 Computational persuasion: Automated systems for engaging in a dialogue with a user (the persuadee) in order to persuade them through the use of convincing arguments and counterarguments.
 For more information, see www.computationalpersuasion.com.

-Previously, I have worked on topics including non-monotonic reasoning, commonsense reasoning, paraconsistent reasoning, methods for aggregating knowledge, and measures of inconsistency.
+Further topics that I am interested in include non-monotonic reasoning, commonsense reasoning, paraconsistent reasoning, methods for aggregating knowledge, and measures of inconsistency.